chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * Search form fields:
     * Global search [input/textbox] - Spreadsheet with fields and info defined.
 We will use all items from the “Search” column.
 More details for this feature defined under Features: Global Search Bar.
-    * Filter [checkboxes] - Spreadsheet with fields and info defined.
-We will use all items from the “Filter” column.
+    * Filter [checkboxes] - Fields to filter are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
+We will use all items from the “Filterable” column.
       More details for this feature defined under Features: Filter/Sort
     * Sort [dropdown/radio buttons] - Spreadsheet with fields and info defined.
 We will use all items from the “Sort” column.
 More details for this feature defined under Features: Filter/Sort